-NUR 597 Comprehensive Examination (1)
+NUR 597 Comprehensive Examination (1-3)

 This course guides the student through the process of demonstrating a synthesis and integration advanced nursing theoretical, practice, and research knowledge.
-The examination is taken at the conclusion of the seminar.
-Prerequisites: Academic core, advanced practice core, and specialty courses.
+Students choosing an examination will be tested on the synthesis and integration of advanced nursing knowledge at the conclusion of the seminar.
+Lecture: 1-3 units